 By undertaking the practice of emotional hygiene, it is certain that we’ll find a variety of activities that aren’t beneficially serving the mental and emotional parts of ourselves.
 Upon coming to realize how unwholesome information and media negatively affect us, we’ll have to find alternatives that are more life-affirming.
 By committing ourselves to primarily intaking materials with uplifting messages, we’ll begin experiencing more happiness and joy.
 One of the most interesting things that moral elevation experts tell us is that while the emotion is most often referenced to firsthand encounters, individuals can experience the uplifting feelings of elevation when reading books, watching movies, and visiting websites.
 This is precisely how Mother Teresa was able to inspire countless individuals even though she never crossed paths with the majority of them.
 Additionally, by committing ourselves to spiritual development and growth, we can even further increase our feelings of elevation.

 Actively Search for Opportunities to Inspire:

-Seeing that each of us only has one lifetime to leave our mark on the world, it should be our foremost objective to regularly inspire others with actions of virtue, morality and compassion.
-Only by individually taking it upon ourselves to beneficially transform the lives of people we come in contact with, will we be able to collective transform the planet.
-Now, more so then ever, it is time to act on the righteous advice of the one and only Mother Teresa:
+Seeing that each of us only has one life to leave our mark on the world, it should be our foremost objective to regularly inspire others with actions of virtue, morality, and compassion.
+Only by individually taking it upon ourselves to beneficially transform the lives of people we come in contact with, will we be able to collectively transform the planet.
+Now, more so than ever, it is time to act on the righteous advice of the one and only Mother Teresa:

 Let us touch the dying, the poor, the lonely and the unwanted according to the graces we have received and let us not be ashamed or slow to do the humble work.”